 Left Atrial Appendage Closure Devices

-The idea is to occlude the left atrial appendage with these devices so that blood clots cannot exit the appendage and so the stroke risk is reduced without taking blood thinners.
-Currently,the two types of left atrial appendage occlusion devices implanted are: WATCHMAN Device and LARIAT Device.
+The idea is to occlude the left atrial appendage so that blood clots cannot exit the appendage and so the stroke risk is reduced without taking blood thinners.
+Currently, the two types of left atrial appendage occlusion procedures are: the WATCHMAN Device Implant and the LARIAT Procedure.

-WATCHMAN DEVICE: The Watchman device is umbrella mesh like device that can be placed at the opening of left atrial appendage.
+WATCHMAN DEVICE: The Watchman device is umbrella mesh-like device that can be placed at the opening of left atrial appendage.
 Using standard techniques, similar to ones used in atrial fibrillation ablation procedure, the Watchman device is guided into the heart through a flexible tube inserted through a vein in your upper leg.
 With the help of transesophageal echocardiogram, the doctor measures the size of left atrial appendage to determine which size Watchman device to use.
 Then the doctor deploys the Watchman device at the left atrial appendage.
 Tug testing is done to make sure that the device is well opposed to the appendage walls.
 Additional pictures are taken with transesophageal echocardiogram to make sure device is well seated.
 After confirming the final position, the device is released to leave it permanently implanted in your heart.
 The patient is observed overnight in the hospital and discharged the next day.
-Watchman device was recently approved by the FDA for use in the US.
-Currently, our practice has performed one of the largest number of Watchman implant procedures in the country.
+Watchman device is still considered investigation in the US.
+It is however approved in over 50 countries.
+Currently, our practice has done one of the largest number of Watchman implant procedures in the country.